 November is the month in which the locals in Malta might experience the first few cold days after the warm season.
-As is typical with the weather on the island, the sun will likely still be shining but temperatures will start to drop.
+As is typical with the weather in the Maltese islands, the sun will likely still be shining but temperatures will start to drop.

 At the same time, students and workers will be working hard before the Christmas period rolls around, with few visitors coming to the island due to similar reasons.
 This means visiting in November is likely to mean you experience quiet and uncrowded sites and locales, with pleasant sunshine although slightly colder temperatures.